-- a) Procedures for determining whether and how activities can be outsourced; - (b) Processes for conducting due diligence in the selection of potential service providers; - (c) Sound structuring of the outsourcing arrangement, including ownership and confidentiality of data, as well as termination rights; - (d) Programmes for managing and monitoring the risks associated with the outsourcing arrangement, including the financial condition of the service provider; - (e) Establishment of an effective control environment at the bank and the service provider; - (f) Development of viable contingency plans; and - (g) Execution of comprehensive contracts and/or service level agreements with a clear allocation of responsibilities between the outsourcing provider and the bank.
+- (a) Procedures for determining whether and how activities can be outsourced; - (b) Processes for conducting due diligence in the selection of potential service providers; - (c) Sound structuring of the outsourcing arrangement, including ownership and confidentiality of data, as well as termination rights; - (d) Programmes for managing and monitoring the risks associated with the outsourcing arrangement, including the financial condition of the service provider; - (e) Establishment of an effective control environment at the bank and the service provider; - (f) Development of viable contingency plans; and - (g) Execution of comprehensive contracts and/or service level agreements with a clear allocation of responsibilities between the outsourcing provider and the bank.

-OM-3.3 Notifications and Prior Approval
+OM-3.3 Prior Approval Requests

-A licensee must formally notify the CBB and seek its prior approval before committing to a new material outsourcing arrangement.
+A licensee must seek the CBB's prior written approval before committing to a new material outsourcing arrangement.

-The above notification must:
+The above request for approval must: